fdaddeo/Data-Augmentation-with-cGANs/README.md

 `python3 -m train_classifier --run_name <model name> --config <path/to/configuration/file.yaml>`

 NOTE: examples of configuration file are contained in `config/classifier/` folder.

+### Testing

+To test a classificator model execute:

+`python3 -m test_classifier --model_name <model name> --config <path/to/configuration/file.yaml>`

+NOTES:
+- For each model specify the same configuration file used during its training;
+- As model name specify only the file name and do not write the complete path.

 ## Results